mmdanas/GCP-Data-Engineering/BigQuery.md

 To enable Legacysql,do the following:
   - Console : Before starting query use #legacysql
   - CLI : bq query --use_legacy_sql=true \

+  ### Syntax
+   bq - to use in commandline to start bigquert
+   'bq query' - to start querying